 Heywood "Woody" Allen was born in Brooklyn, New York City, United States, on December 1, 1935, is an American actor, writer, comedian and director.
 Young Woody Allen first started his career as a comedy writer for television in the 1950s and as a stand up comedian in the 1960s.
 He began his professional career as a comedy writer for The NBC Comedy Hour in Los Angeles (1955).
 He made his professional stage debut as a stand up comedian at the Blue Angel nightclub in Manhattan in October 1960.
 He landed his big break with his first professionally produced play Don't Drink the Water (1966).
 He got his big screen debut in comedy movie What's New Pussycat (1965) in role as Victor Shakapopulis, for which he also wrote the screenplay.
 He made his directorial debut with comedy film What's Up, Tiger Lily?
 (1996).
 Allen's breakthrough performance came as Alvy Singer in romantic comedy movie Annie Hall (1977), which he also directed and co-wrote.

-How tall is Woody Allen and what is his weight?
-Woody Allen's height is 5' 5" іn fееt аnd іnсhеѕ or 165 іn cеntіmеtrеѕ, his weight is 147.5 іn pоunds or 67 іn kіlоgrаmѕ.
-He is 88 years old.
+Woody Allen height is 5' 5" іn fееt аnd іnсhеѕ or 165 іn cеntіmеtrеѕ, his weight is 147.5 іn pоunds or 67 іn kіlоgrаmѕ.
+He is 89 years old.
 His shoe size is 7 US | 39 EU.

 Woody Allen